flybywiresim/docs/docs/a32nx-briefing/flight-deck/ovhd-aft/circuit.md

 The Overhead Aft Panel contains the Emergency Circuit Breaker Panel.

-The aircraft has two types of C/Bs :
+The aircraft has two types of Circuit Breakers (C/Bs):

 - Monitored (green) : When out for more than one minute, the C/B TRIPPED warning is triggered on the ECAM.
 - Non-monitored (black).

-The C/B TRIPPED warning on the ECAM indicates the location of the affected C/B. The following panels are monitored : OVHD PNL, L(R) ELEC BAY, REAR PNL J-M or N-R or S-V or W-Z.
+The C/B TRIPPED warning on the ECAM points to the location of the affected C/B. These panels are monitored: OVHD PNL, L(R) ELEC BAY, REAR PNL J-M or N-R or S-V or W-Z.

-Note : The C/B TRIPPED, caution may be cleared from the ECAM by pressing the CLR or the EMER CANCEL pushbutton.
+Note: The CLR or the EMER CANCEL pushbutton can be used to clear the ECAM caution.
 If the EMER CANCEL is used, and if a second C/B is tripped on the same panel, the corresponding C/B TRIPPED caution will not be triggered.

 !!!info "Overhead Aft Panel"
     The Overhead Aft Panel is usually not used during flight.